Yulia Savicheva: Biography

 In March 2003, Star Factory started its 2nd season.
 The producer of the project, Maxim Fadeev, had already crossed Yulia's path once before when she had worked as back-vocalist on Russian artist Linda's album, Vorona (Crow) in 1996.
 Although Yulia participated in the contest, she was eliminated in the semi-finals.
 Despite this, however, her songs went on to become hits, including "Korabli" (Ships), "Vysoko" (High) and "Prosti za lyubov'" (Sorry for Loving You); and Yulia later came back to host the show.

 In March 2004, Yulia participated in another contest, World's Best, as Russia had finished the Eurovision Song Contest 2003 in the top 11, the song was pre-qualified for the final.
 In the final, it was performed fourteenth she, came 11th with her song, "Believe Me".
 Her first album was finally released in 2005 with the title Vysoko.
 About half the material on the album was co-written with former musicians from the band Total.

 In August 2005, Savicheva wrote the song, "Esli v serdtse zhivyot lyubov" (If Love Lives in Your Heart), which became the theme for the TV series Not born beautiful on STS.
 The song went on to become yet another hit, and she released an album of the same name in November.
 The album included the title track as well as live versions of songs from her first album.
 In June 2006, she released Magnit, on which Anastasia Maksimova wrote the majority of the songs.
 This, too, was very successful.

 In September 2007, Savicheva performed concerts in the Japanese cities of Tokyo and Osaka.
 In February 2008, she released an album titled Origami.
 Her latest single, "Goodbye, Lyubov'" announces a new album which is yet to be finalised.

 And adding up to all that she was in the musical "That Kind of Music".
 Acting as the daughter of a Ballet dancer who owns a big studio, but since they are about to lose it "Yulia Savicheva" and her friends try to help by making a musical of their own to earn money and this is done with help from the soccer team.

+Sanctions

+On 7 January 2023, Savicheva was added to Ukraine's sanctions list as one of the public figures who support the Russian invasion of Ukraine.